-Metal stamps – everything I have read suggests 3mm is a good size for beginners to work with, and that’s what I have (in particular, this set (also on Amazon*) is closest to mine, though it is more sans serif than “typewriter”)
+Metal stamps – everything I have read suggests 3mm is a good size for beginners to work with, and that’s what I have (in particular, this set (also this one on Amazon* or this one from spotlight**) is closest to mine, though it is more sans serif than “typewriter”)

 Solvent (not shown) – must tutorials suggest rubbing alcohol.
 I used tea tree oil because I am too

 lazy busy to go buy some, and also I’m a tightwad & tea tree oil I already had on hand.

 Start by taping your blank to your work surface.
 Stand back.
 Look at it a bit.
 Decide the tape doesn’t look quite straight.
 Remove tape, replace in exactly the same spot.
 Squint, tilt your head & decide “close enough”.
 (If you look closely under the pink tape, you can see the hole.
 Now look at the “love” tape – see how it looks on an angle?)
 NB – I started with just the lower tape – I added the second after three letters for some stability after the blank started curving upwards due to the stamping.

 With a ruler, find the approximate centre of the blank and make a mark, then add marks either side for the rest of your letters.
 I was using 3mm stamps so I made my marks every 3mm.

 Look at your tape again, this time looking at the vertical spacing.
 Is the tape in the middle?
 Is it going to leave the words too high or too low?
 It hardly seemed worth the effort to move mine down 1mm or so, but it was worth it (and I still got it wonky, even after three attempts at getting it right.
 I really am that special)

 Pick out your stamps, playing race the baby, in an attempt to check the stamps on the table before the baby grabs his next handful to chuck back in their container.
 Breathe a sigh of relief when you beat him at his own game & find all the letters you need.